 - Create value.
-It sounds obvious, but you’d be surprised at the amount of newsletters that hold no relevance to their audience.
+It sounds obvious, but you’d be surprised by the number of newsletters that hold no relevance to their audience.
 Consider your readership and create content that appeals to various departments and personalities.
 Target your content if possible to cut the clutter and deliver only content relevant to each person or team.

-- Include a poll.
-Whether you are enquiring about attendance for the next holiday party or are curious as to employee job satisfaction, a poll is an easy way to increase newsletter engagement.
-Be sure to share poll results after.
+- Include a survey.
+Whether you're enquiring about attendance for the next holiday party or are curious as to employee job satisfaction, a survey or poll is an easy way to increase participation.
+Be sure to share poll results once known.

 - Keep it web-based.
 PDFs don’t allow for the flexibility or click-through opportunities like a web-based message.
-Having an electronic format will also allow you to analyze results to better tailor future newsletters.
+An electronic format will also allow you to analyze results to better tailor future newsletters.

 - Make it readable.
 Whether your employees are well educated or not, the language you use needs to be simple.
 You should aim for a Flesch–Kincaid grade level of 7 or lower with a reading ease of over 70%.
-Remove clichés, use the active voice, and avoid words with multiple syllables.
+Be clear, remove clichés, use the active voice, and avoid words with multiple syllables.

 - Add photos.
 Office parties aren't the only reason to share photos.
 Even if your newsletter is product focused, a picture will increase the readability.

 - Recruit some ambassadors.
-Find a few champions to spread the word about the newsletter.
+Find a few champions to spread the word about and contribute to the newsletter.
 Encourage department managers to remind staff to read any valuable and relevant content that may be located in the newsletter.

-- Consider a collaborative Intranet-based tool.
-Finally, if you are still having difficulty in communicating company news, consider using a dedicated content sharing platform.
+- Consider a collaborative intranet tool.
+Finally, consider using a modern intranet platform to target and share information.
 This will also allow authors to focus on developing content rather than worrying about template design and production.
 And your audience will love it too!